omaratabany/Luxereum/README.md

+firstly when you open the code go to the terminal and type npm -f install after that you would ignore all the error that appear as they are jst UI-conflicts that dont affect the functionality or view of the program.

-you also need to download metamask and have the ganache network connected and have one of the users as an imported wallet in your metamask these are the steps for that:
+then you also need to download metamask and have the ganache network connected and have one of the users as an imported wallet in your metamask these are the steps for that:
 In the Ganache workspace, click on the key icon on any of the 10 available accounts to copy the private key.
 Open the Metamask extension and click on the account icon.